humancopy/peace.js/README.md

 ## Style

 By default **PEACE.JS** will show the word Peace in different languages.
-If you prefer instead to show a peace symbol simply add the `data-stlye="symbol"` attribute to the script tag:
+If you prefer instead to show a peace symbol simply add the `data-style="symbol"` attribute to the script tag:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/peace.js@1.2.1/peace.min.js" data-style="symbol" async></script>